sghpjuikit/player/README.md

 # Development

 - Language
-  - Java jdk-9.0.0 or higher
+  - Java jdk-9
-  - and Kotlin (latest version) are both required.
+  - Kotlin (latest version)
 - IDE: due to use of Kotlin, Intellij Idea is strongly recommended, although not required

-- dependencies (gradle soon TM)
-  - Java/Kotlin: all jars are included in /working dir/lib
+### Preparations

+- pull the repo
+- Import into IDE from Gradle
+  - IDEA: Deselect 'Create separate module per source set', don't worry if Gradle buildscripts are not recognised, that's a known issue
-  - VLC: installation must be placed in working dir/vlc directory.
-Obtain latest [here](https://www.videolan.org/vlc/).
-Without this step, audio playback will not be possible.
+- To enable audio playback, a vlc installation must be placed in working dir/vlc directory.
+Obtain latest [here](https://www.videolan.org/vlc/)
-  - Kotlin compiler: kotlinc must be placed in working dir/kotlinc directory.
-Obtain latest [here](https://github.com/JetBrains/kotlin/releases).
-Without this step, compiling widgets written in Kotlin will not be possible.
+- To use widgets written in Kotlin (which includes the the Settings!) kotlinc must be placed in working dir/kotlinc directory.
+Obtain latest [here](https://github.com/JetBrains/kotlin/releases)

-### Running
+#### Running

 `./gradlew run`

-to only build use
+to only build use `./gradlew build`
-`./gradle build`

-### Widgets
+#### Widgets

 Widgets don't need to be compiled by the IDE, the application will compile them itself.
 But for syntax highlighting and error reporting they should be included as separate module, depending on PlayerFX and all jars in the widgets directory.
-This should automatically be setup by gradle and imported into your IDE.
+This should automatically be setup by Gradle and imported into your IDE.

-### Debugging
+#### Debugging

 Use 'block current thread only' for breakpoints.
 Due to mouse polling (using a native library), blocking all threads (like on a breakpoint) can cause freezes.